SDU-eScience/Type3-Docs/src/software/easybuild.rst

 The user can also specify a different installation path for a particular software and the corresponding module using the option ``--installpath`` (or, more specifically,  ``--installpath-software`` and ``--installpath-modules``).
 In this case the new module path must be added with the command:  ``module use <new_module_path>``.

-An overview of the default EasyBuild configuration settings can be desplayed with the command:
+An overview of the default EasyBuild configuration settings can be displayed with the command:

 .. code-block:: console